-Which types of timing data does RapiTime calculate?
+Which types of timing data does RapiTime report?

-When you run your code on-target, or on-host using a simulator, RapiTime collects several timing metrics.
-These include worst-case execution time, high and low water mark paths, and minimum, average and maximum execution times for each test of your code.
+When you run your code on-target, or on-host using a simulator, RapiTime collects and reports on several timing metrics.
+These include worst-case execution time, the high water mark path, and minimum, average and maximum execution times for each test of your code.